Coeliac disease: Genetics

 Most people with coeliac bear a two-gene HLA-DQ2 haplotype called DQ2.5.
 This haplotype is composed of two adjacent gene alleles, DQA1*0501 and DQB1*0201, which encode the two subunits, DQ α^{5} and DQ β^{2}.
 In most individuals, this DQ2.5 isoform is encoded by one of two chromosomes 6 inherited from parents (DQ2.5cis).
 Most coeliacs inherit only one copy of this DQ2.5 haplotype, while some inherit it from both parents; the latter are especially at risk of coeliac disease as well as being more susceptible to severe complications.
 The frequency of coeliac disease haplotypes can vary by geography.

 Some individuals inherit DQ2.5 from one parent and an additional portion of the haplotype (either DQB1*02 or DQA1*05) from the other parent, increasing risk.
 Less commonly, some individuals inherit the DQA1*05 allele from one parent and the DQB1*02 from the other parent (DQ2.5trans), and these individuals are at similar risk of coeliac disease as those with a single DQ2.5-bearing chromosome 6.
 Among those with coeliac disease who do not have DQ2.5 (cis or trans) or DQ8 (encoded by the haplotype DQA1*03:DQB1*0302), 2-5% have the DQ2.2 isoform, and the remaining 2% lack DQ2 or DQ8.

-Other genetic factors have been repeatedly reported in coeliac disease; however, involvement in the disease has variable geographic recognition.
-Only the HLA-DQ loci show a consistent involvement over the global population.
-Many of the loci detected have been found in association with other autoimmune diseases.
+Other genetic factors have been reported in coeliac disease, but involvement in the disease has variable geographic recognition.
+Only the HLA-DQ loci show a consistent involvement across the global population.
+Many of the detected loci are associated with other autoimmune diseases.
 The prevalence of the HLA-DQ2 genotype and gluten consumption has increased over time.
 Since untreated coeliac disease can cause serious health problems and affect fertility, it would be expected that HLA-DQ2 and HLA-DQ8 would become less common.
 The opposite is true—they are most common in areas where gluten-rich foods have been eaten for thousands of years.
 The HLA-DQ2 gene may have been genetically favoured in the past because it helps protect against tooth decay.

 Prolamins

+Small-bowel mucosal TG2 (red)-specific IgA deposits (green).
+A) Positive staining (arrow) in the mucosal villous of a short-term treated coeliac disease patient (gluten-free diet for three years).
+B) Negative IgA deposits (arrow) in the small-bowel mucosa of a long-term treated coeliac disease patient (gluten-free diet for eight years).
+Co-localisation of IgA deposits with TG2 is shown in yellow.